Own-Data-Privateer/hoardy-adb/README.md

   - `--markdown`
   : show `--help` formatted in Markdown

-- input decryption passphrase:
+- input decryption parameters:
   - `-p PASSPHRASE, --passphrase PASSPHRASE`
   : passphrase for an encrypted `INPUT_AB_FILE`
   - `--passfile PASSFILE`
   : a file containing the passphrase for an encrypted `INPUT_AB_FILE`; similar to `-p` option but the whole contents of the file will be used verbatim, allowing you to, e.g. use new line symbols or strange character encodings in there; default: guess based on `INPUT_AB_FILE` trying to replace ".ab" or ".adb" extension with ".passphrase.txt"

-- input decryption checksum verification:
   - `--ignore-checksum`
   : ignore checksum field in `INPUT_AB_FILE`, useful when decrypting backups produced by weird Android firmwares

-- output encryption passphrase:
+- output encryption parameters:
   - `--output-passphrase OUTPUT_PASSPHRASE`
   : passphrase for an encrypted `OUTPUT_AB_FILE`
   - `--output-passfile OUTPUT_PASSFILE`
   : a file containing the passphrase for an encrypted `OUTPUT_AB_FILE`

-- output encryption parameters:
   - `--output-salt-bytes SALT_BYTES`
   : PBKDF2HMAC salt length in bytes; default: 64
   - `--output-iterations ITERATIONS`